 Levels of thyroxine, triiodothyronine, and cortisol are reduced or in the low-normal range.
 In those animals with an equivocal change in basal hormone level, the responses to challenge by exogenous thyrotropin or adrenocorticotropin are subnormal, owing to the hypoplasia or atrophy of the thyroid gland and adrenal cortex.
 Other useful diagnostic aids include comparison of height with that of littermates, evidence of delayed epiphyseal closure or dysgenesis on skeletal radiographs, and skin biopsy.
 Cutaneous lesions include hyperkeratosis, follicular keratosis, hyperpigmentation, adnexal atrophy, loss of elastin fibers, and a loose network of collagen fibers in the dermis.
 Hair shafts are absent, and hair follicles are primarily in the telogen stage of the growth cycle.

 The activity of somatomedin C (insulin-like growth factor 1) is low in dwarf dogs.
 Intermediate somatomedin C activity is present in phenotypically normal ancestors suspected to be heterozygous carriers.
 Assays for somatomedin C provide an indirect measurement of circulating growth hormone activity in dogs with suspected pituitary dwarfism.
-Basal levels of circulating canine growth hormone are reported to be detectable but low (normal range: 1.75 ± 0.17 mg/mL) in pituitary dwarfs and do not increase after a provocative test for secretion via clonidine injection (30 mcg/kg, IV) as they do in normal dogs.
+Basal levels of circulating canine growth hormone are reported to be detectable but low (normal range: 1.75 ± 0.17 mg/mL) in pituitary dwarfs and do not increase after a provocative test for secretion via clonidine injection (30 mcg/kg, IV) as they do in healthy dogs.
 Insulin hypersensitivity has been demonstrated in pituitary dwarf dogs, probably due to a change in insulin receptor numbers or affinity of binding in response to the low level of growth hormone.